Daily High to Daily Low: Is It Safe to Buy SeaWorld Entertainment Inc. (SEAS)?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SEAS starting from Swanson Marc, who sale 4,000 shares at the price of $41.07 back on Jul 15.
-After this action, Swanson Marc now owns 174,129 shares of SeaWorld Entertainment Inc., valued at $164,280 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SEAS starting from Mayer Daniel C, who sale 2,000 shares at the price of $54.90 back on Aug 10.
+After this action, Mayer Daniel C now owns 11,038 shares of SeaWorld Entertainment Inc., valued at $109,800 using the latest closing price.

 Stock Fundamentals for SEAS